 - limes wedges

-Ladle soup into bowls, and top with 1 finely chopped onion, cilantro, 1 tablespoon sour cream, and shredded cheese.
+- Ladle soup into bowls, and top with a dollop of sour cream.
+Other great toppings are finely chopped raw onion, cilantro, shredded cheese and tortilla strips.
 Serve with lime wedges.

 Sopa Ranchera Mexican Chicken Soup …It’s What’s for Dinner.